berdakh/P3Net/README.md

-# Decoding Event-Related Potentials in BCIs via Deep Learning
+# Deep Learning Models for Decoding Event-Related Potentials in Brain-Computer Interfaces
 This repo contains the source codes used in our research paper entitled "Decoding Event-Related Potentials in BCIs via Deep Learning" submitted to the IEEE Transactions on Biomedical Engineering.